-Double horseshoe-style seating.

-If the rank of the guests of honor is higher than that of the host and their spouse, a seating chart can be arranged like this, such as when a premier and spouse host a banquet for another country's president and spouse.
+Figure 19: Double horseshoe seating.
+If the rank of the guests of honor is higher than that of the host and hostess, a seating chart can be arranged like this, such as when a Premier and spouse host a banquet for another country's President and spouse.

-2.3.
-Tableware setting
+2.3 Tableware Setting

-Cutlery and glassware
+Cutlery and Glassware:

 Wine and water glasses are placed above and to the right of the service plate, and a small bread plate is placed above and to the left of the service plate.
-The outermost cutlery is used first, with the fork held in the left hand and the knife in the right (opposite for those who are left-handed).
-The used cutlery is placed on the plate itself.
-The soup spoon should not be placed in the bowl.
-When leaving the table during a meal for a break or to get some bread, the knife and fork should be placed apart in the four o'clock and eight o'clock positions on the plate.
-After finishing the meal, used cutlery should be left side by side in the four o'clock position on the plate.
-The fork should be placed tines pointing up and the knife blade facing in.
-(See figures 2-6.)
+The outermost cutlery is used first, with the fork held in the left hand and the knife in the right (opposite for those who are lefthanded).
+When leaving the table during a meal, the fork and knife should be placed on opposite sides of the plate as in figure 23.
+After finishing the course, used cutlery and used soup spoons should be left side by side on the right side of the plate as in figure 24, with the fork on the inside, tines pointing up, and the knife on the outside, blade facing in.

-Napkin
+Napkin:

-It is customary to wait for the host's spouse to open their napkin first before putting your own on your lap.
+It is customary to wait for the hostess to open her napkin first before putting your own on your lap.
 Use the corners of the napkin to wipe your mouth, but do not use it to clean the cutlery or to wipe your face.
-When leaving the table during the meal, lay the napkin over the back of the chair or on its armrest.
-After the meal is finished, loosely fold the napkin and place it to the left of the plate.
-(See figures 7-12.)
+When leaving the table during the meal, lay the napkin over the back of the chair or on its armrest, as in figure 29.
+After the meal is finished, loosely fold the napkin and place it to the left of the plate, as in figure 30.

-Figure 2: Western-style tableware arrangement
+Figure 20: Western-Style Tableware Arrangement

 - 1. Salad knife

 - 2. Salad fork

 - 3. Soup spoon

 - 4. Fish knife

 - 5. Fish fork

 - 6. Dinner knife

 - 7. Dinner fork

 - 8. Napkin

 - 9. Dessert spoon

 - 10. Dessert fork

 - 11. White wine glass

 - 12. Red wine glass

 - 13. Water glass

 - 14. Bread plate

 - 15. Butter knife

-How to use a knife and fork
+How to Use a Knife and Fork:

-Figure 3: Hold the fork in your left hand and the knife in your right hand.
+Hold the fork in your left hand and the knife in your right hand.

-Figure 4: When cutting, stick the tines of the fork into one side of the cut of meat, then cut off a bite-sized portion with the knife.
+When cutting, stick the tines of the fork into one side of the cut of meat, then cut off a bite-sized portion with the knife.

-Figure 5: Resting position for the knife and fork when taking a break during a meal.
-(The knife and fork should be placed on the plate itself, without their handles touching the table.)
+Resting position for the fork and knife when taking a break during a meal.
+(The fork and knife should be placed on the plate itself, without their handles touching the table)

-Figure 6: Position for the knife and fork after finishing a meal.
+Position for the fork and knife after finishing a meal.

-How to use a napkin
+How to Use a Napkin:

-Figure 7: Place the napkin on your lap with its fold facing towards you.
+Figure 25: Place the napkin on your lap with its fold facing towards you.

-Figure 8: Refrain from using the napkin as a bib.
+Figure 26: Refrain from using the napkin as a bib.

-Figure 9: Gently use the corners of the napkin to wipe your mouth.
+Gently use the corners of the napkin to wipe your mouth.

-Figure 10: Refrain from using the napkin to wipe your face.
+Refrain from using the napkin to wipe your face.

-Figure 11: When leaving the table during a meal, lay the napkin over the back of your chair or on its armrest.
+When leaving the table during a meal, lay the napkin over the back of your chair or on its armrest.

-Figure 12: After the meal is done, fold the napkin loosely and place it on the table.
+After the meal is done, fold the napkin loosely and place it on the table.

-2.4.
-Table manners
+2.4 Table Manners